Entertainers perform a variety of acts, such as dance, drama or acrobatics, to entertain an audience.

 What are the chances of getting a job?

-There are more opportunities for entertainers in the main centres of Auckland, Wellington, Christchurch and Hamilton where they are employed for street events, corporate functions, store openings and weddings.
+Opportunities for entertainers are best in the main centres of Auckland, Wellington, Christchurch and Hamilton, where they may work at street events, corporate functions, store openings and weddings.

 Most entertainers work for themselves